Nothing predestined Ludovic-Alexandre and Julien to such a career as they met when they were studying engineering at Ecole Centrale Paris.

 Alongside their work together, Ludovic-Alexandre has co-written in 2014 the book of Mistinguett, Queen of the Roaring Twenties (Mistinguett, Reine des Années Folles) at Casino de Paris Amusingly Magic (Drôlement Magique) (2015-2018) featuring the world-famous magician Alain Choquette at Théâtre de la Gaité Montparnasse in Paris and his last show The Memory Of Time (La Mémoire du Temps) for a Quebec tour and at Théâtre le Palace in Paris.

 As an adaptor into French, Ludovic-Alexandre has adapted the book and lyrics of Legally Blonde (2012) at Théâtre le Palace in Paris, Oklahoma !
-(2014) , Jekyll & Hyde (2016) in Switzerland, and more recently Little Shop Of Horrors (2018).
+(2014) and Jekyll & Hyde (2016).

 He also had the exciting opportunity to work three first times with Stage Entertainment France, adapting the book of Sister Act which was performed in Paris (Théâtre Mogador – 2012 – 1 nomination for Globes de Cristal) then Montreal (2014), the book of Beauty and The Beast (Théâtre Mogador – 2013 – 1 nomination for Globes de Cristal and 1 nomination for the Molières Awards), and the spoken texts of Tanz der Vampire (2014) (2 nominations including 1 award for the Molières Awards).
 Ludovic-Alexandre has co-written the French adaptation of the book and lyrics of Dirty Dancing (2015) at Palais des Sports and on tour, and co-signed the French adaptation of Cats (2015) at Théâtre Mogador for Stage Entertainment France (1 nomination for the Molières Awards), before signing the French adaptation of Bodyguard (2018).